-What Interactive Entertainment Needs From Voice AI
+What Interactive Media Needs From Voice AI

 Lipsync and animation integration.
 Characters in interactive media need synchronized mouth movements.
 This requires word-level, phoneme-level, or viseme-level timestamp data from the TTS API, delivered in real time alongside the audio stream.
 Engine SDKs (Unity, Unreal) with built-in lipsync templates reduce months of custom integration work to days.